|On this page|

 When used with a Maya server, the script text is assumed to be python code unless

 //mel is the first line of the script, in which case the script text is treated as MEL code.
+The result of a MEL script is whatever the last line of the script evaluates to.

 The path to the file containing a serialization representation of the Command Script.